Media release - Improving patient healthcare through digital trials

 Digital Health Test Beds program projects

-1. Eastern Health with partners including Monash University, Pharmaceutical Society of Australia, Deakin University and the Pharmacy Guild of Australia will develop, implement and evaluate, via a Randomised Controlled Trial (RCT), a program to increase the engagement of patients after hospital discharge with their community pharmacists, and optimise the use of medicines information from the discharging hospital using My Health Record.
+1. Eastern Health with partners including Monash University, Pharmaceutical Society of Australia and Deakin University will develop, implement and evaluate, via a Randomised Controlled Trial (RCT), a program to increase the engagement of patients after hospital discharge with their community pharmacists, and optimise the use of medicines information from the discharging hospital using My Health Record.

 2. Bilue will progress the development of a mobile application for patients with pancreatic cancer, which will integrate with My Health Record, to allow patients to more effectively manage their condition and treatment plans in near real-time collaboration with their multi-disciplinary team.